plone-ve/volto-social-sharing/README.md

 </div>

-To be used with mrs-developer, see [Volto docs](https://6.dev-docs.plone.org/volto/addons/index.html) for further usage informations.
+To be used with ``mrs-developer``, see [Volto docs](https://6.dev-docs.plone.org/volto/addons/index.html) for further usage information.

 ![Desktop](./examples/desktop.png)